10 Days in Istanbul Turkey Itinerary in the Winter

 Hagia Sophia

-After a late-ish breakfast at our hotel, we started heading out to see the historical sights which are just within a few steps from our door.
-First up, we visited the most iconic sight of Istanbul – the Hagia Sophia.
-It is truly a magnificent sight and one that would steal your breath away.
-Entry to Hagia Sophia is free.
+First, we visited the most iconic sight in Istanbul – the Hagia Sophia.
+It was truly a magnificent sight and one that would take your breath away.
+Entry to Hagia Sophia Mosque is free, but the Hagia Sophia History Museum section requires a ticket.
 As it is a mosque, you are required to dress modestly and, for females, to cover your hair.
 It is also required to remove your shoes when stepping inside the carpeted areas of the mosque.

-Once a Constantinople patriarchal cathedral of the Byzantine Empire, Hagia Sophia was converted into a mosque after the Ottomans took over.
-It served as the largest cathedral in the world for a thousand years and has been an architectural & cultural icon of the Byzantines.
-When Ataturk formed modern Turkey, Hagia Sophia was turned into a museum but, in 2020, it returned its status to a mosque.
+Once a Constantinople patriarchal cathedral of the Byzantine Empire, the largest in the world for a thousand years, Hagia Sophia was converted into a mosque after the Ottomans took over.
 Today, it is considered one of the world’s greatest architectural works and is accepted as the 8th wonder of the world.

 The building exudes a fascinating blend of Christianity and Islam.
-Upon entry, you’d see golden Christian mosaics at the top of the door archway, but as you head down inside the mosque, you’d be greeted with a sumptuous interior with tall domes supported by grand arches, chandeliers hanging down and stunning Islamic calligraphic panes covering over the previous Christian arts.
+Upon entry, you’d see golden Christian mosaics at the top of the door archway.
+But as you head down inside the mosque, you’d be greeted with a sumptuous interior with tall domes supported by grand arches, chandeliers, and stunning Islamic calligraphic panes covering the previous Christian artwork.

 Turkish delight (top: Hazelnut; bottom: Pistachio)